 DNA sequencing data is typically stored in a standardized format called FASTQ.
 As such,

-files containing sequencing data will typically have the .fastq
+files containing sequencing data will typically have the .fastq extension.
+Basically,

 the format contains a string of sequenced nucleotides, and their corresponding quality scores.